 I wish to thank a group friends whose great support pushed me onward to complete this dream.
 Please thank, Don and Etta Arata, Robert "Bob" Lawrence, Richard F. Knight, Morton Roche, Rick Lewis, Marc Bartels, Dale Branch, Louis Mitchell, Greg Newman, Frank Lusco, Luther Cooper, Joe Quaglino, Gerald Pelias, and my Uncle Howell Evans.
 There are so many more that I should mention and that I appreciate so much.
 To all of you, I thank you so much and I think you know who you are.

 I would like to thank all the artists, partners, advisors, friends in the entertainment industry who I have worked with all over the world for having faith in me and my abilities to honor me with their partnerships and projects.
-Especially Jack Nitzsche, a great composer, conductor, artist, person, the producer, writer, arranger, and keyboard player for The Rolling Stones and Neil Young and Crazy Horse, and countless other artists.
+Especially Jack Nitzsche, a great composer, conductor, artist, person, the producer, writer, arranger, Producer, and keyboard player for The Rolling Stones and Neil Young and Crazy Horse, and countless other artists.
 Jack was a man that I loved as a Brother and we did many albums with many great artists and many award-winning movie soundtracks together Including an Oscar Win for "Song of the Year" for "Love Lift Us Up Where We Belong" from the motion picture soundtrack "Officer and a Gentleman".
-Also, Perry Como, Nick Perito, Dick Stabile, Don Williams, George Martin, the owner of Sir Studios London where I worked and recorded, and George was the producer of the Beatles.
-George Martin had a profound effect on my vision of this industry.
-Also, to Rick Nelson, Bob Brown, Al Pacino, and Sammy Davis, Jr., Walt Disney, Ed Shea, Tom Hidley, George Augspurger, Toby Foster, and Bennie Harrell.
+Also, Perry Como, Nick Perito, Dick Stabile, Don Williams, George Martin, the owner of Air Studios London, where I worked and recorded.
+George was the producer of the Beatles.
+George Martin had a profound guidance on my vision of this industry.
+Also, to Rick Nelson, Bob Brown, Al Pacino, and Sammy Davis, Jr., Walt Disney, Ed Shea, Tom Hidley, John D. Loudermilk (again), George Augspurger, Toby Foster, and Bennie Harrell.
 All of you contributed to my personal engineering and production awards.
 I thank each and every one of you very from the bottom of my heart.
 I am so very grateful and thankful for your amazing contributions to this dream.

 I know my Brother Gene is organizing all the new technology for Our Lord in Heaven, and when he is finished, many new songs from Heaven will be heard.